harleysmodernlife/VERN/README.md

 ## Life OS Roadmap & Vertical Slice MVP

 ### **Current MVP Approach (2025-07)**
-- **Tool invocation is now direct Python, not MCP.**
+- **The CLI is now LLM-powered by default (Qwen3 via Ollama), with tool overrides for explicit commands.**
-- **Agents and chat interface call Python functions for tools (echo, add, journal, etc.).**
+- **Agents and chat interface call Python functions for tools (echo, add, journal, etc.) when requested.**
 - **MCP is used for future extensibility, but not for core agent/tool calls.**
 - **Known Issue:** MCP proxy/server does not support direct tool invocation from Python/browser clients.
 See [KNOWN_ISSUES_AND_GOTCHAS.md](KNOWN_ISSUES_AND_GOTCHAS.md).

 ### **Next Steps**
-- Refactor agent and chat code to use direct Python tool calls.
+- Extend LLM-powered agent logic to more clusters and workflows.
-- Document MCP limitations and future plans for integration.
+- Implement agent-to-agent delegation and tool invocation from LLM plans.
-- Continue building modular clusters, persistent memory, and logging.
+- Continue improving context management, error handling, and documentation.

 ---